NikolaosKantartzopoulos/adnd-journal/content/_Heroes_/Baril, Half Elf Cleric of Kelemvor.md

 I am convinced that the clergy of Kelemvor holds all the answers that I seek.

-In the next morning I fairwelled the fair monks that I grew up with and travelled to the famous city of baldur's gate and the great temple of Kelemvor.
+In the next morning I fairwelled the fair monks that I grew up with and travelled to the famous city of Waterdeep and the great temple of Kelemvor.

 I joined the clergy at the temple of Kelemvor, learning his ways.
 I devoted my life to him, hoping to find the answers that I seek, and maybe find a way to bring my sister back.